Chart Color Schemes

 Infrastructure

-Hay has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally
+Hay has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that are likely to impact the area.
-Key projects include John Houston Memorial Pool Upgrade, Hay Structure Plan, Hay Health Services Redevelopment, and Bishops Lodge Affordable Housing Development.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 15 projects likely affecting this region.
+Notable initiatives include the Hay Structure Plan, John Houston Memorial Pool Upgrade, Hay Health Services Redevelopment, and Bishops Lodge Affordable Housing Development.
+The following list details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.